Cannabigerovarin

 Cannabigerovarin (CBGV), the propyl homolog of cannabigerol (CBG), is a cannabinoid present in Cannabis.
 There is no observation related to the psychoactive or psychotropic effects of CBGV when consumed or inhaled.

+Usages

 The possible benefits of cannabigerovarin in human bodies are painkilling and anti-inflammatory properties to treat conditions like fibromyalgia and arthritis, the treatment and improvement of the dry-skin syndrome, cancer treatment by reducing the growth of cancer cells in patients who have leukemia.

 According to the pain-relieving effects of this natural cannabinoid, it can be helpful to treat patients who were undergoing drug exposure like chemotherapy or radiation therapy.
 In addition, cannabigerol metabolism increases and has a better absorption from the body when paired with cannabigerovarin.